Feeling stifled? Want to float about at work? Then a job in the commercial diving business could be a breath of fresh air

 "We see great potential in introducing more professional education, for example, a dive management degree, and we have had very initial dicussion with the University of the Highlands and Islands."

 Key to the popularity of the underwater centre's courses is quick turnaround.
-"You can come with absolutely no experience and 13 weeks later you will be a professional diver," says Mr Ham.
+"You can come with absolutely no experience and 13 weeks later you will be a professional diver," explains Mr Ham.

 A qualified air diver in the North Sea can earn pound;400 a day, and a saturation diver up to pound;1,000 a day, thanks to a 43 per cent pay rise negiotiated by the RMT last year.
 The financial lure is attracting people from many walks of life, including women.